 (2) The Minister must cause the report to be laid before each House of Parliament as soon as practicable after it is prepared.

-[Section 79 inserted by No. 33 of 2010 s.
+[Section 79 inserted: No. 33 of 2010 s.
 29.]

 80. Transitional provisions

 (1) A reference in any written law or other document to the Director of the Office of Health Review is to be taken to be a reference to the Director.